AmirAli-Kalbasi/Calcium-Imaging-Signal-Filtering/README.md

 4. **Final Signal Estimation**:
    - Based on both the correlation with the `pattern_template` and the peak thresholding (if `consider_peak` is enabled), portions of the signal estimated to contain relevant data are selected and retained.
-   - Other parts of the signal that do not meet these criteria are attenuated (weakened), resulting in the `filtered_signals` output.
+   - Other parts of the signal that do not meet these criteria are attenuated, resulting in the `filtered_signals` output.

-### Input Parameters:
+### Parameters:
 - `signal_data`: Matrix of calcium signals, where each row represents a cell.
 - `ref_signal`: Reference signal, typically from the best detected cell.
 - `consider_peak`: Boolean flag (default = 1) to include peak detection in filtering.